Skip to content

 HL’s Independent Non-Executive Director, Moni Mannings, is also an independent Non-Executive Director of easyJet plc.

-Royal Mail [LON:RMG], Q1 Trading Statement, Wednesday 21 July
+Royal Mail LON:RMG, Q1 Trading Statement, Wednesday 21 July

 Susannah Streeter, Senior Investment and Markets Analyst